On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Example

-\begin{Rem} For type $A_n$, there is a pattern of this series of transformations computed inductively by Mathematica, and it seems to be related to the Heisenberg double \cite{Ka1}.
-However, for other types in general we did not establish any explicit construction of such transformations. \end{Rem}
+\begin{Rem} For type $A_n$, there is a pattern of this series of transformations by $g_b$ computed inductively by Mathematica, and we obtain This procedure seems to be related to the Heisenberg double \cite{Ka1}.
+For other types however we did not establish any explicit construction of such transformations. \end{Rem}